World Science Festival

-Brisbane Kids get excited as the biggest event on the Science calendar returns to Brisbane for another year in March 2019 – the World Science Festival 2019 program is out and we are excited!!!!
+Brisbane Kids get excited as the biggest event on the Science calendar is set to return to Brisbane for another year in March 2021.
+From 24 – 28 March, South Bank’s cultural precinct will come alive with an array of exciting events in science, technology, engineering and mathematics (STEM).

 You never know, you may just have the next Albert Einstein or Dr Karl on your hands and attending one of the events could be the first step in their science career!
 With so many events at some amazing venues over 5 days, there is sure to be something for every budding scientist.

 The World Science Festival Brisbane is going to be one of the most awesome events in Brisbane this year, but don’t just take our word for it, check it out for yourself.